syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 ---
 layout: post
-title: Annotation in .NET MAUI Chart control | Syncfusion
+title: Annotations in .NET MAUI Chart control | Syncfusion
 description: Learn here all about annotation support and its features in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart
 documentation: ug
 ---

-# Annotation in .NET MAUI Chart
+# Annotations in .NET MAUI Chart

 [SfCartesianChart]() provides annotation support that allows you to mark specific areas of interest in the chart area.
 This feature enables you to add text, images, and custom views using the following annotations.